apifortress/Bloodhound-modules/jdbc/README.md

 **configuration:**

 * `url`: a JDBC url, such as `jdbc:postgresql://localhost:5432/mydb?user=john&password=111aa`
-* `driver`: the fully qualitified path of the jdbc driver, such as `org.postgresql.Driver`
+* `driver`: the fully qualified path of the jdbc driver, such as `org.postgresql.Driver`
 * `max_rows`: a limiter to the number of returned rows.
 Default: `100`